opendocsg/slw-judgments-backfill/2004_SGHC_173/report.md

 **Yong Pung How CJ:**

 1       The appellant, J Ravinthiran, was convicted in the District Court on a charge of causing grievous hurt under s 326 of the Penal Code (Cap 224, 1985 Rev Ed) (“the PC”).
-He was sentenced to four years’ imprisonment and six strokes of the cane: see _PP v J Ravinthiran_ [2004] SGDC 72.
+He was sentenced to four years’ imprisonment and six strokes of the cane: see _PP v J Ravinthiran_ <span class="citation">[2004] SGDC 72</span>.
 He appealed against both conviction and sentence.
 For the purpose of the appeal against conviction, the appellant filed a criminal motion seeking to adduce additional evidence.
 I dismissed the criminal motion and both appeals.
 I now give my reasons.

 **Facts**